jundalisay/superb/content/en/maharlika/laws/bbl/article-16.md

 Section 10.
 Disposition of Personnel and Assets of Central Government

+Offices/Agencies

-Offices/Agencies. – The Central Government shall provide for the disposition of personnel of Central Government or National GOCCs whose mandate and functions are transferred to or now vested in the Bangsamoro Government by virtue of this Basic
+The Central Government shall provide for the disposition of personnel of Central Government or National GOCCs whose mandate and functions are transferred to or now vested in the Bangsamoro Government by virtue of this Basic Law.
-Law.

 Properties and assets shall be transferred to the Bangsamoro Government within six (6) weeks from the organization of the BTA.
 The transfer of properties and assets is without prejudice to the power of the BTA to organize the bureaucracy during transition.97

 Section 11.
 Dissolution of the BTA

 Immediately upon the qualification of the elected Chief Minister under the first Bangsamoro Parliament, the Bangsamoro Transition Authority shall be deemed dissolved.

 The BTA shall submit its final report and recommendations to the Bangsamoro Parliament, as well as to the House of Representatives and the Senate, on the status of government during the transition period within sixty (60) days from the assumption into office of all members of the first Parliament.

 Section 12.
 Regular Elections

-The first regular elections for the Bangsamoro Government under this Basic Law shall be held on the first Monday of May 2016.
-It shall be governed by the Bangsamoro Electoral Code.
+The first regular elections for the Bangsamoro Government under this Basic Law shall be held on the first Monday of May 2016, governed by the Bangsamoro Electoral Code.

 The National Omnibus Election Code shall apply suppletorily, whenever appropriate.

-The Commission on Elections (COMELEC), through the Bangsamoro Electoral Office, shall promulgate rules and regulations as may be necessary for the conduct of said elections, and enforce and administer the same, consistent with this Basic Law and the Bangsamoro Electoral Code, as correlated with relevant national laws.
+The Commission on Elections (COMELEC), through the Bangsamoro Electoral Office, shall:
+- promulgate rules and regulations for the said elections
+- enforce and administer the same, consistent with this Basic Law and the Bangsamoro Electoral Code, as correlated with relevant national laws.

 Section 13.
 Initial Funding for Transition

-To carry out the requirements of transition, including the organizational activities of the BTA, organization of the bureaucracy, hiring of personnel, and the exercise of functions and powers of the BTA, as provided in this Basic Law, the amount of One Billion Pesos (1,000,000,000.00) is hereby appropriated for the BTA, charged against the General Funds of the Central Government.
+To carry out the requirements of transition, including , as provided in this Basic Law, the amount of

+1b Pesos is appropriated for the BTA, charged against the General Funds of the Central Government.
+This fund is for:
+- the activities of the BTA
+- organization of the bureaucracy
+- hiring of personnel
+- the exercise of the BTA's functions and powers

 In addition, the current year's appropriations for the ARMM shall also be transferred to the BTA for this purpose.

 This shall be without prejudice to any supplemental budget that may be appropriated by Congress to support the transition.